yuvalbennaimdatarobot/simpleton-state-manager-dr-fork/README.md

 ```javascript
   store.unsubscribe(modelName, subscriberName);
 ```
-Or brut force to purge all data:
+Or brute force to purge all data:

 ```javascript
   store.unsubscribeAll();